-Charming country bumpkin Duane Bradley takes a motel room in New York with no other luggage then a basket.
-In a flash back-series we learn it contains his surgically removed Siamese twin who is not only physically deformed so badly the doctors hesitated to consider him a human, but is also the vindictive drive of their trip, with the purpose to kill off all those he blames.
-But in the reception of one of those doctors, Duane gets his first ever date, with the receptionist, and wants to start a positive life too - when the freak twin escapes, these scene is set for a grim finale.Written by
+Charming country bumpkin Duane Bradley takes a motel room in New York with a basket and a backpack.
+In a flashback sequence we learn the basket contains his surgically removed Siamese twin - who is not only so physically deformed the doctors hesitated to consider him a human, but is also the vindictive driver behind their trip, with the purpose of killing off all those he blames.
+But in one of those doctors' offices, Duane gets his first-ever date, with the receptionist, and wants to start a positive life.
+When the freak twin escapes, the scene is set for a grim finale.Written by

 10 of 15 people found this review helpful.

 Was this review helpful to you?